 Lake District Sky Trails accepts its responsibility to make its courses as safe as is reasonably practicable.
 However, adventurous activities are inherently hazardous and cannot be completely risk free, however hard we try.
 Accidents can happen without any contributory negligence from Lake District Sky Trails or its staff.
 Lake District Sky Trails can accept no responsibility for loss or damage to personal property or for personal injury not arising as a result of its own act or default.
 I understand and accept the above statements and accept that I have a responsibility to take careful note of instructions and to act in a way that will minimise the likelihood of injury.
 I am fit for the course and will inform Lake District Sky Trails before the course of any special medical conditions that might affect my safety.

-I understand that Lake District Sky Trails reserves the right to change the date, course or event base or, if necessary, to cancel an event entirely, in the event of Force Majeure (that is, unpredictable events beyond their reasonable control including, without limitation, natural disasters, war, civil or political unrest, terrorism and extreme weather).
+I understand that Lake District Sky Trails reserves the right to change the date, course or event base or, if necessary, to cancel an event entirely, in the event of Force Majeure (that is, unpredictable events beyond their reasonable control including, without limitation, natural disasters, war, civil or political unrest, terrorism, epidemics, pandemics and extreme weather).
 No refund will be available in this eventuality.
 In the event of cancellation by Lake District Sky Trails, Lake District Sky Trails will not be liable for any costs that I may have incurred relating to the event, including (but not limited to) travel, accommodation and/or other costs.

 Lake District Sky Trails is a trading name of LDST Ltd.